226th Infantry Brigade (United Kingdom): Service

+On 26 November 1917, 1212th (West Riding) Battery transferred to 43rd Brigade, Royal Field Artillery, which was reforming in 67th (2nd Home Counties) Division.

 On 10 January 1918, instructions were issued to break up 71st Division by mid-March.
 226th Brigade exchanged some units with other brigades of the division and was then attached to 67th (2nd Home Counties) Division (again, without formally being part of the division).

 In May 1918 each of the non-divisional home service brigades provided one Garrison Guard battalion to reconstitute the 59th (2nd North Midland) Division in France.
 226th Brigade supplied the 2/6th Durham LI to the 177th (2/1st Lincoln and Leicester) Brigade, which was replaced in the brigade by a newly raised Home Service battalion of the regiment.

 The brigade never served overseas, and was demobilised early in 1919.

-Second World War
+World War II

 On 11 January 1941, the 226th Independent Infantry Brigade (Home) was organised.
 It was commanded by Brigadier J.C.A.
 Birch (Brig H.S.
 Brown from 27 June 1941) and consisted of newly raised infantry battalions.